Why should I apply to Northeastern’s Biotechnology Master’s Program?

 Yes.
 Missing the pre-requisites is not a barrier to application for any potential applicant.
 However, if accepted, the missing pre-requisites must completed by a specific date.
 More details here.

 What is a professional science master’s?

-The Professional Science Master’s (PSM) is a Master of Science degree that combines courses in advanced science, math, or technology with business and professional skills courses and real world hands-on training.
+The Professional Science Master’s (PSM) is an innovative Master of Science degree that combines courses in advanced science, math, or technology with business and professional skills courses and real world hands-on training.
 It is a non-thesis program.